Walker with range of motion control and fixed walker

 Open all straps and remove the foam inner shoe from the Walker.

-Open the leg and foot part of the inner shoe by loosening the Velcro fasteners.
+Open the leg and foot part of the inner shoe by loosening the hook and loop fasteners.
 Ask the patient to place his foot and lower leg into the inner shoe.

 Close the shoe and make sure that the foam fits closely against the patient's leg.